๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Colorful buildings in a lush, green mountain on the shore of a blue lake.

-A view of Lake Como while riding a ferry.
+View of Lake Como from a ferry.

 Lake Garda and Lake Maggiore are Italy’s second and third most popular lakes that are also known for beautiful views.
 They’re both a one to two-hour train ride away from Milan, making them good alternatives to Lake Como.